2018 Gold Half Sovereign

 Out of stock

-The coins are issued without expensive presentation boxes to maximize the amount of gold for your money.
-You may wish to consider the accompanying Half Sovereign coin capsules.
+The coins are issued without expensive presentation boxes to maximize the amount of gold for your money, but come in tubes of 25 when higher quantities are ordered.
+If you’d like to protect your Half Sovereigns, you may wish to consider the accompanying Half Sovereign coin capsules.

 Our Expert Opinion